 If you are renting the self-guided audio or multimedia tour, you can listen to the narrations given by Gutzon Borglum, Lincoln Borglum, native indigenous peoples and workers.
 The tour begins as you enter the park and has 29 stops.
 The tour cost is a reasonable cost for an in-depth self-guided tour available in the gift shop.

-The Grandview Terrace
+Stand on the Grandview Terrace

 Unobscured views of the magnificent mountain are best at the end of the Avenue of Flags.
-Good spot for photographs and selfies.
+Excellent spot for photographs and selfies.
 Early in the morning, you get a sense of peace sitting on the benches.
 The Grandview Terrace is just one of the 29 stops on the audio/multimedia tour.

 Learn More at the Lincoln Borglum Visitor Center and Museum

-History of the Black Hills-Mount Rushmore
+History of the Black Hills: The Beginning of Mount Rushmore

 During the Fort Laramie Treaty of 1868, the U S Government and the Sioux Nation agreed to set aside the Black Hills sacred Indigenous lands completely for the Sioux people.
 However, with the discovery of gold in 1874 at French Creek in what is now Custer State Park, the invasion of prospectors, settlers, and speculators, the government violated the agreement.
 To this day, they have not settled the issue.